-AU Scholarship Programs
+Scholarship Programs

-Atlantis University offers scholarships - ranging from academic to financial - available to students who meet the criteria set by the University.
+Atlantis University offers scholarships - ranging from academic to financial - available to students who meet the criteria set by the University to include meeting the University's Code of Conduct.
 The University does not advertise scholarships.
 The scholarship amounts shown below are amounts that are subject to change.
 These amounts are typically disbursed in one installment per semester.